PyTemplate/python_package/README.md

 ## Workflows

 `lint` - Run the autoformaters and linters on every push/pull_request to the *main* branch.
+Includes pre-commit hooks, black, isort, flake8, pylint, and mypy.

 `test` - Run the tests on every push/pull_request to the *main* branch.
 Capture the coverage report using coverage.py and upload to codecov.io.